-- c.
+c.
 Complete Observer

-- d.
-All of the above

-- e.
-None of the above
+d.
+All of the above e.
+None of the above 13.

-- 13. Factor analysis measures the variables which are associated with

-- a.
-Cluster

-- b.
-Object

-- c.
-Products

-- d.
-Latent

-- e.
-People

-- 14. Which of the following techniques is used to identify the underlying relationships between measured variables?

-- a.
-Exploratory factor analysis (EFA)

-- b.
-Principal factor analysis (PFA)

-- c.
-Confirmatory factor analysis (CFA)

-- d.
-Predictive analysis

-- e.
-Cluster analysis
+Factor analysis measures the variables which are associated with . a.
+Cluster b.
+Object c.
+Products d.
+Latent e.
+People 14.
+Which of the following techniques is used to identify the underlying relationships between measured variables? a.
+Exploratory factor analysis (EFA) b.
+Principal factor analysis (PFA) c.
+Confirmatory factor analysis (CFA) d.
+Predictive analysis e.
+Cluster analysis 16.12 Summary ?
+Research is the back bone to any business or technology organization.

-16.12 Summary

-- Research is the back bone to any business or technology organization.
 Organizations such as Microsoft, GE, ORACLE, IBM and HP spend millions of dollars in research.
 Similarly organizations such as McKinsey, PricewaterhouseCoopers, Bain & Co, Boston Consulting Group, and Ernst & Young do several different types of business research every year.
-This research gives the insights and information useful for managerial decision making. - Current day business research also includes business intelligence, market intelligence and big data analysis using analytical techniques.
+This research gives the insights and information useful for managerial decision making. ?
+Current day business research also includes business intelligence, market intelligence and big data analysis using analytical techniques.
 This unit introduces business research methods.
 Defines research, explains different types of research and describes the features of good research study.
-The business research process, different types of research design such as descriptive, elaborative and conclusive research design are discussed.
-Different survey methods, observation methods and possible errors in survey research are discussed. - In this unit, we discussed different technologies used for data analytics.
+The business research process, different types of research and describes the features of good research are discussed.
+Different survey methods, observation methods and possible errors in survey research are discussed. ?

+unit, we discussed

+different technologies used for data analytics.
 We also discussed cluster analysis and different types of clustering technologies that support big data technology.
 Next Unit 17 discusses the questionnaire design.